michpara/Pong/README.txt

-A modified version of the Atari 1972 game Pong, using Pygame.
+A version of the Atari 1972 game Pong, using Pygame.